Looking for at home Christmas picture ideas? You’ll love this list of DIY Christmas photo inspiration that you can recreate yourself easily.

 Every year I search the web for ideas for photos I can take with the kids that will be great for our cards and calendars.

-Thanks to my DIY method, I not only save a lot of money but also the stress of loading the kids up in the car, dealing with the inevitable meltdowns and crankiness plus the stress of them not cooperating (it can’t only be my children who see a camera and automatically become monsters who won’t look at the lens).
+Thanks to my DIY Christmas pictures, I not only save a lot of money but also the stress of loading the kids up in the car and dealing with the inevitable meltdowns.

-Before we dive into the inspiration, here are my 5 top tips for getting the best DIY photos with your babies and toddlers:
+Before we dive into the DIY Christmas pictures inspiration, here are my top tips for having the perfect Christmas photoshoot with your babies and toddlers:

 6 Tips for Taking Photos of Your Kids